LeProxy1337/Draken-Paster-Child-Predator/README.md

 ![image](https://github.com/DevProxy1336/Draken-Patser-Child-Predator/assets/137983215/1b69977d-90eb-4e1b-a84f-43cf19b74b4b)

-Made a video on how to samsung cheats auth (keyauth), All you need is IDA and Cheat Engine, The rest is in the video.
-This can be used on any KeyAuth Loader
+video on how to bypass samsung cheats keyauth loader, all you need is IDA and Cheat Engine, and the rest is in the video.
+This can be used on any C++ KeyAuth Loader
 https://youtu.be/d-s7gDkJ3xQ